Amygdala: Memory modulation

 The amygdala is also involved in the modulation of memory consolidation.
 Following any learning event, the long-term memory for the event is not formed instantaneously.
 Rather, information regarding the event is slowly assimilated into long-term (potentially lifelong) storage over time, possibly via long-term potentiation.
 Recent studies suggest that the amygdala regulates memory consolidation in other brain regions.
 Also, fear conditioning, a type of memory that is impaired following amygdala damage, is mediated in part by long-term potentiation.
 During the consolidation period, the memory can be modulated.
 In particular, it appears that emotional arousal following the learning event influences the strength of the subsequent memory for that event.
 Greater emotional arousal following a learning event enhances a person's retention of that event.
 Experiments have shown that administration of stress hormones to mice immediately after they learn something enhances their retention when they are tested two days later.

 The amygdala, especially the basolateral nuclei, are involved in mediating the effects of emotional arousal on the strength of the memory for the event, as shown by many laboratories including that of James McGaugh.
 These laboratories have trained animals on a variety of learning tasks and found that drugs injected into the amygdala after training affect the animals' subsequent retention of the task.
 These tasks include basic classical conditioning tasks such as inhibitory avoidance, where a rat learns to associate a mild footshock with a particular compartment of an apparatus, and more complex tasks such as spatial or cued water maze, where a rat learns to swim to a platform to escape the water.
 If a drug that activates the amygdalae is injected into the amygdalae, the animals had better memory for the training in the task.

 Amygdala activity at the time of encoding information correlates with retention for that information.
 However, this correlation depends on the relative "emotionalness" of the information.
 More emotionally arousing information increases amygdalar activity, and that activity correlates with retention.
-Amygdala neurons show various types of oscillation during emotional arousal, such as theta activity.
+Amygdala neurons show various types of oscillation during emotional arousal, such as theta activity and gamma activity.
 These synchronized neuronal events could promote synaptic plasticity (which is involved in memory retention) by increasing interactions between neocortical storage sites and temporal lobe structures involved in declarative memory.

 In rats, DNA damage was found to increase in the amygdala immediately after exposure to stress.
 Stress was induced by 30 minutes of restraint or by forced swimming.
 By seven days after exposure to these stresses, increased DNA damage was no longer detectable in the amygdala, probably because of DNA repair.

 Buddhist monks who do compassion meditation have been shown to modulate their amygdala, along with their temporoparietal junction and insula, during their practice.
 In an fMRI study, more intensive insula activity was found in expert meditators than in novices.